 Pastoral Care gives people a safe place to share personal issues, past traumas, and other life events.
 Often, it can help bring about forgiveness and allow space to work through disconnects so that patients, and their loved ones, can work through them and heal.

-Pastoral Care is offered 24/7 by request, through in-patient rounds, and also makes in-home visits for patients under the care of The Connecticut Hospice.
+Pastoral Care is offered 24/7 by request, through in-patient rounds, and also makes in-home visits for patients under the care of Connecticut Hospice.